CodeOOf/mirrorsync/README.md

 ## Features
 Currently the script has these features:
 * Many validation steps with detailed log to ensure stability and control
-* Ability to syncronize multiple repositories agains a single local path
+* Ability to syncronize multiple repositories against a single local path
 * Able to define multiple remotes in case of connection error
 * Mangage version exclusion at source to minimize local footprint
 * Define custom exclusion queries for each repository
 * Verifies diskspace before starting transfer
 * Specific update log for each run

-Protocols that script currently has support for is:
+**Protocols that the script currently has support for is:**
 * rsync
 * http/https